 In the torus, the Galois semilinear action is given by $(\lambda,\mu)\mapsto(\gamma(\mu),\gamma(\lambda))$.
 In terms of the pp-divisor, the Galois semilinear action is given by $(\psi_{\gamma},F,\mathfrak{f})$, with $\psi_{\gamma}([v:w])=[\gamma(w):\gamma(v)]$, $F(a,b)=(b,a)$ and $\mathfrak{f}=\mathfrak{1}$.
 Notice that

-Then the decent as a $T$-variety is effective by \cref{theorem main affine minimal}.
-Now, the semilinear equivariant action over $\A_{L}^{3}$ is given by an equivariant semilinear action in $\A_{L}^{2}$ and anotherone over $\A_{L}^{1}$.
-Given that only separeble $k$-forms of $\A_{L}^{2}$ are the affine plane by \cite[Theorem 3]{KamSeparableforms}, the corresponding $k$-form of $\A_{L}^{3}$ is $\A_{k}^{3}$.
+Then the descent as a $T$-variety is effective by \cref{theorem main affine minimal}.
+Now, the semilinear equivariant action on $\A_{L}^{3}$ is given by an equivariant semilinear action in $\A_{L}^{2}$ and another one over $\A_{L}^{1}$.
+Given that the only separable $k$-forms of $\A_{L}^{2}$ is the affine plane by \cite[Theorem 3]{Kam75}, the corresponding $k$-form of $\A_{L}^{3}$ is $\A_{k}^{3}$.
 For the torus action, the respective $k$-form is $\mathrm{Res}_{L/k}(\G_{\mathrm{m},L})$. \end{example}